BX (sternwheeler): The end of an era

 In 1915, only the BX was used on the upper Fraser River, with the BC Express reserved for special trips.
 Despite having a monopoly on river traffic, the BX finished the season with a $7000 loss.

 In 1916 and 1917, sternwheelers were not used on the river at all.
 In 1918, after an appeal from the Quesnel Board of Trade, the provincial government granted the BC Express Company a $10,000 per year subsidy to continue river navigation from Soda Creek to Fort George.
 The BX ran until August 30, 1919, when she was punctured by an infamous rock called the "Woodpecker" and sank with a 100 tons of bagged cement intended for construction of the Deep Creek Bridge.

 The BC Express Company, fully intending to salvage their prized craft, hired Alexander Watson Jr to rush up from Victoria to overhaul the BC Express, which had been out of service since 1915, so she could go rescue the BX.

 However, out at the site of the accident, it was discovered that the bags of cement had solidified and had to be separated before the BX could be raised and the salvage could not be completed before freeze-up.
-In the spring of 1920, the salvage work was completed and at a cost of $40,000 the BX was raised and patched sufficiently to get her back to Fort George.
+In early 1920, the salvage work was completed and at a cost of $40,000 the BX was raised and patched sufficiently to get her back to Fort George.
 The newly overhauled BC Express pushed her back upstream through the Fort George Canyon and to the shipyard at Fort George.
 This would be the first time in the history of sternwheelers that one would push another upriver through a canyon.
 That it could be accomplished was a fitting testament to the craftsmanship of Alexander Watson Jr and the skill of Captain Browne and Captain Bucey.

 The BC Express ran until November 1920 and then it joined the BX on the riverbank at Fort George, where their hulls were abandoned.
-In a sense, they lived on, as their engines and equipment were shipped to Northern Alberta to work on the Mackenzie River for the Alberta and Arctic Transportation Company.
+Their engines and equipment were shipped to Northern Alberta to work on the Mackenzie River for the Alberta and Arctic Transportation Company.